Dive Brief:

 - The Senate on Tuesday passed a massive tax-cut and spending bill after stripping language to pause artificial intelligence regulation at the state level for 10 years.

-- The AI provision was removed in a 99-1 vote before sunrise, with only Sen. Thom Tillis, R-N.C., opposed.
-The vote came after an effort by Senate Commerce Chairman Ted Cruz, R-Texas, to craft compromise language, with a five-year moratorium, fell apart.
+- The AI provision was removed in a 99-1 vote before sunrise on Tuesday, with only Sen. Thom Tillis, R-N.C., opposed.
+The action came after an effort by Senate Commerce Chairman Ted Cruz, R-Texas, to advance compromise language with a five-year moratorium fell apart.

-- “The Senate came together to say that we can’t just run over good state consumer protection laws,” Sen. Maria Cantwell, D-Wash., the Commerce Committee’s ranking member, said in a statement posted on X.
+- “This allows us to work together nationally to provide a new federal framework on Artificial Intelligence that accelerates U.S. leadership in AI while still protecting consumers,” Sen. Maria Cantwell, D-Wash., the Commerce Committee’s ranking member, said in a statement posted on X.

 Dive Insight: